 The Fire That Still Burns

 In his lifetime, Van Gogh sold perhaps one painting: The Red Vineyard, for 400 francs.
-He died believing himself a failure, a burden on his brother's finances, a man whose fire had produced nothing but smoke.
+He died believing himself a failure, a burden on his brother's finances, a man whose work had produced nothing but smoke.

 He wrote to Theo, near the end: "I feel I have a raison d'être!
 I know that I could be a quite different man!
 For what then could I be of use, for what could I serve!
 There's something within me, so what is it!"